Crew to film 'Unsolved Mysteries' episode in South Haven

 You can purchase a single day to read the paper online or for a better deal, click Purchase Subscription below to read it for just $10/month!

-Mixed clouds and sun this morning.
-Scattered thunderstorms developing this afternoon.
+Mixed clouds and sun with scattered thunderstorms.
 Storms may contain strong gusty winds.
-High 83F.
-Winds W at 5 to 10 mph.
-Chance of rain 40%..
+High 86F.
+Winds W at 10 to 15 mph.
+Chance of rain 50%..

-Scattered thunderstorms early, then mainly cloudy overnight with thunderstorms likely.
-Low 63F.
-Winds N at 5 to 10 mph.
+Scattered thunderstorms this evening becoming more widespread overnight.
+Low 64F.
+Winds light and variable.
 Chance of rain 70%.

 SOUTH HAVEN — This weekend a film crew will be shooting scenes in South Haven for an upcoming Netflix television series.